aalllee/AI-Tooling-Demo/Tilted-Scales/DECISIONS.md

 **Decision:** All puzzle logic (equations, templates, answers) is **procedurally generated**; the LLM is used only for short explanations (when the user presses "WHY?" button).

 - **Pros**
-  - Deterministic math → minimal validation for correctness.
+  - Deterministic math games - correctness validated by construction.
-  - Guaranteed solvability; easy to scale and control coverage.
+  - Guaranteed solvability and vast variation; easy to scale and a wide combinatiorial range.
 - **Cons**
-  - Variety limited to implemented patterns.
-  - Adding new puzzle families requires code changes.
+  - Need to implement new helper functions for each puzzle template (it is still pretty fast).

 ---